 8. The Gherkin

 This iconic building is one of the most recognizable landmarks in the city, and it’s well worth a visit.
 The Gherkin is located in the heart of the financial district and offers stunning views of the cityscape.
 There are also several restaurants and bars within the building so that you can enjoy a bite or a drink with a view.

 The Big Ben clock tower is located at the northern end of the Palace of Westminster, and its four clock faces are visible from all over the city.
 Visitors can take a tour of the tower to see the inner workings of the clock, and there is also a viewing platform at the top of the tower with breathtaking views of London.
 While in the area, check out other nearby attractions, such as Westminster Abbey and the Houses of Parliament.

 Situated in the city’s heart, the Natural History Museum is home to a vast array of exhibits, ranging from dinosaurs and fossils to animals and birds.
 Visitors can also learn about the natural world through interactive displays and hands-on demonstrations.
 Whether you’re a budding scientist or simply looking for things to do in London, the Natural History Museum is sure to inspire and educate.

 11. The British Museum

-The museum is also home to the Rosetta Stone, which was used to decipher hieroglyphics.
-In addition to the collections, the museum also has a library, cafe, and shop.
+The museum is also home to the Rosetta Stone, used to decipher hieroglyphics.
+In addition to the collections, the museum has a library, cafe, and shop.
 The British Museum is an excellent place to spend a day if you are interested in learning about different cultures and history.

 12. The National Gallery